— Javascript, React — 6 min read

 I stand on the shoulders of giants in terms of my understanding of javascript,

-.
+scope, and this.
 I highly recommend that in addition to playing with these

 concepts yourselves in REPLs and your code base, explore the learning options